tejas261/v0-portfolio/public/profile.md

 - Weeknights: Software side projects, experimenting new domains in tech
 - Late nights: Listening to podcasts on psychology and productivity
 - Weekdays: Focused on work and building ratl.ai
-- Weekends: Park runs, coffee with friends, experimenting with home cooking, Indulge in sports like cricket, volleyball and badminton
+- Weekends: Indulge in sports like cricket, volleyball and badminton, coffee with friends, experimenting with home cooking

 # About ratl.ai